This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not take medicine to stop your diarrhea.
 These medicines may make your symptoms last longer.

 Prevent infectious colitis:

 - Drink safe water.
 Drink only treated water.
-Do not drink water from ponds or lakes, or from swimming pools that do not contain chlorine.
-Drink bottled water when you travel.
+Do not drink water from ponds or lakes, or swimming pools.
+Drink bottled water when traveling.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.